 What is biggest secret to wealth creation?
-We’ve all heard stories about legends who started with nothing, yet went on to create humongous wealth through investing.
+We’ve all heard stories of legends who started their career with nothing, yet went on to create humongous wealth through investing.
 What is the single biggest secret behind their success?
-The answer might surprise you, as it can found hidden in an ancient Indian chess puzzle.
+The answer might surprise you, as it can be found wrapped inside an ancient Indian chess puzzle.

 18th century French mathematician Montucla beautifully reveals this secret through what is arguably the true story of chess invention.

 According to J F Montucla (1725 – 1799), the game of chess – or Chaturanga in Sanskrit – was invented by an Indian named Sessa, son of Dahir (1, 2, 4).
 When Sessa presented his invention to the ruler of the country, king Shirahm (Sri Rama?), the latter was so pleased that he offered Sessa whatever he desired.
 Contrary to our experience with fairy tales, Sessa didn’t ask for the princess, instead pronounced a modest wish.
 He requested to be rewarded with a few grains of rice* calculated in the following manner – he should be offered one grain of rice for the first square of the chess board, two grains for the second, four for the third, and so on, doubling up each time until the last or 64th square is reached.

 The king laughed it off as an insignificant prize unworthy of his invention, but Sessa remained firm.
 So the King ordered the prime minister to fulfil Sessa’s desire who called for the treasurer.
 However, when the treasurer revealed result of the calculation the king was in a shock.
 The treasurer reported that the entire grain reserve of the kingdom was inadequate to meet Sessa’s desire.
 The story goes that the king then sent for Sessa and said that he now admired him even more for his mathematical ability than for invention of the game.
 Although a less romantic version tells that Sessa was beheaded for his impertinence.

 * Wheat or corn according to other versions